 Is the front passenger seat included?

-The original bolted-down front passenger captain's chair is missing.
-A nicer freestanding chair sits in its place but is not anchored.
-To restore it: order an OEM replacement seat (~$600) and have an RV shop bolt it in (~$400).
-Total fix approximately $1,000.
-Already discounted $1,200 in the price.
+The original bolted-down captain's chair is missing — a nicer freestanding chair sits in its place but is not anchored.
+OEM replacement seat (~$600) + RV shop bolt-in (~$250) = ~$850 total fix.
+Already discounted $850 in the price.

 Is the price negotiable?